ChainSafe/forest/README.md

 ### Config

-To run the node with custom config and bootnodes, the `--config` or `-c` flag can be used to specify a toml file with the options.
+To run the node with custom config and bootnodes, the `--config` or `-c` flag can be used to specify a TOML file with the options.
 The main configurations options include but are not limited to:

 ```toml
 data_dir = "<directory for all chain and networking data>"